Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 The Human Services Software Landscape

-Child welfare and foster care software manages the complex workflows associated with child protective services, foster care placement, adoption, and family reunification.
-These systems must comply with federal mandates such as the Comprehensive Child Welfare Information System (CCWIS) requirements and handle sensitive data under strict privacy regulations.
+Child welfare and foster care software manages workflows associated with child protective services, foster care placement, adoption, and family reunification.
+These systems may need to align with Comprehensive Child Welfare Information System (CCWIS) requirements and handle sensitive data under strict privacy and security expectations.

-Disability services platforms support organisations providing services to individuals with intellectual and developmental disabilities.
-Therap Services, one of the sector's established players, provides electronic health records, billing, and compliance tools specifically designed for this population.
+Disability services platforms support organizations providing services to individuals with intellectual and developmental disabilities.
+These products often combine electronic health records, billing, documentation, and compliance workflows for provider organizations.

 Homeless services and continuum of care systems coordinate service delivery across multiple providers, managing housing placements, case notes, and outcome reporting.
-The U.S. Department of Housing and Urban Development (HUD) requires communities to use Homeless Management Information Systems (HMIS), creating a mandated market for these solutions.
+HUD programs include Homeless Management Information System (HMIS) participation costs, and communities rely on HMIS infrastructure for data collection and reporting.

-Workforce development software supports government-funded employment and training programmes, managing participant tracking, service delivery, and federal performance reporting requirements.
+Workforce development software supports government-funded employment and training programs, managing participant tracking, service delivery, and federal performance reporting requirements.

 M&A Activity and Deal Flow